Welcome, Seeker of Forbidden Knowledge, to Tuesday's puzzle, week 36 of the year 2025. (Simpler puzzle) and (Harder puzzle)

 ---|---|---|

-[G] is Grounds Keeper.
+[K] is Lighthouse Keeper.

-[D] is Doll Maker.
+[D] is Detective.

-[S] is The Snactuary.
+[M] is The Mudflats.

 You have not made a selection for all the categories.